Skip to content

 Interesting Skull Info

-Did you know that at birth, a human skull is not fully formed?
-Infants have soft spots known as fontanelles, allowing their skull to grow and change shape as they develop.
-As we age, our skull bones gradually fuse together, providing stability.
-The human skull is truly remarkable, showcasing the intricate design of the body and its ability to protect critical functions while allowing for movement and expression.
+Did you know that at birth, the human skull is not fully formed?
+Newborn infants have soft spots known as fontanelles, which allow the skull to grow and change shape during development.
+By the time we reach adulthood, the skull bones gradually fuse together through a process called ossification, providing the rigid protection our brain needs.

 Frecuently Asked Questions about skull